GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/High Level Programming language.md

-A [[Programming Language]] that can be easily understood by humans because of abstractions
+A [[Programming Language]] that has many layers of abstractions the more abstraction -> the highest